 Pour the stuffing mixture into the prepared baking dish and smooth the top.
 Drizzle with a little olive oil.

 Cover with foil and bake in the preheated oven for 30 minutes.

 Carefully remove the foil and bake for 10 to 20 minutes more, or until the top is golden, and the stuffing reaches your preferred consistency.

 - Choose firm, sweet-tart apple varieties for the best flavor.
 Gala, Pink Lady, Mutsu, or Fuji are all good choices.

 - Who says stuffing is a once-a-year dish?
 If you've got leftover challah on your hands, use it in this recipe (it's easily halved if you're not serving a crowd—just bake in a 9 x 9-inch or 2 quart baking dish).
-Serve with a Thanksgiving-inspired menu featuring Persian Roast Chicken, this easy homemade Cranberry and Pear Chutney, and a side of scrumptious Green Beans with Pecans and Date Syrup.
+Serve with a Thanksgiving-inspired menu featuring Persian Roast Chicken, this easy homemade Cranberry Orange Chutney, and a side of scrumptious Green Beans with Pecans and Date Syrup.